You are here

 • Women 19-45 years of age.

-• Males 19-26 years of age
+• Males 19-26 years of age.

 • Males 27 years of age and older who have sex with men.

-People who aren’t eligible for the free vaccine can buy it at most pharmacies, travel clinics, and some sexual health clinics.
+Those not eligible for the free vaccine can buy it at most pharmacies, travel clinics, and some sexual health clinics.
 Some health plans cover the cost of the HPV vaccine.

 Fact

-The HPV vaccine works very well.
 Studies in Canada and other countries with HPV vaccine programs have shown that the vaccine prevents:

 • Cancer-causing HPV infections.